 What level of optimisation do you need?
 Just ready for SEO, or do you want to do some SEO and set up a monthly maintenance plan for it?
 If so, what is your budget?

-Websites are a bit like cars, left untouched with no servicing they get a little rough around the edges and can conk out at any moment.
-Setting up a maintenance and support plan with your digital agency should be done once go-live has been achieved.
+11. Maintenance and support Websites are a bit like cars, left untouched with no servicing they get a little rough around the edges and can conk out at any moment.
+Setting up a maintenance and support plan with your digital agency should be done once it goes live.

 12. Hosting and email